 So, What’s Gele Style Will You Rock at Your Wedding?

 Now that you’ve seen pictures of different ways to tie the Nigerian Gele head-wrap, tell me in the comments below – which of the pictures in the video is the type of Gele style you are likely to tie at your wedding?
-Would it be the flamboyant sky-scrapper head-gear that is the signature style of Madam Kofo and Segun Gele?
+Would it be the flamboyant sky-scrapper head-gear that is the signature style of legendary TV character, Madam Kofo, and Segun Gele?
 Or will you rock a simple but elegant Gele style?